jellefishe/CritterCam/README.md

 # TurtleCare
-Turtle Care winform app and embedded system project
+Turtle Care winform app and embedded system project.

-Project: Embedded System with Arduino as the CPU for Camera Streaming and Socket Control
+Project: Embedded System with Arduino as the CPU for Camera Streaming and Socket Control.
 Plan:
 Finish the High Level Plan, considering phone application need a cloud MQTT Broker